websanco/liferay-learn/docs/dxp/latest/en/process-automation/forms/developer-guide/writing-a-custom-data-provider.md

    ![The Data Provider returns a list of cities within 20 km of Liferay.](./writing-a-custom-data-provider/images/03.png)

-This is a nice example, but it hard codes the URL for the data provider.
+This is a nice example, but it hard-codes the URL for the data provider.
 If you allow the URL to be configurable, you can use this same data provider for other cities, or any other URL that serves XML.

 ## Understanding the B4D8 DDM Data Provider